0xgioser/Polygon-Improvement-Proposals-1/How to become a PIP Editor.md

 Everyone can apply to become a PIP editor, given that they match the following requirements:

 - Understands Polygon PoS at least at an expert level.
-- Is familiar with the Polygon PIP framework and similar frameworks used on other decentralised blockchains.
+- Is familiar with the PIP framework and similar frameworks used on other decentralised blockchains.
 - Proficient using GitHub.
 - Good communicator.
 - Is able to handle contentious discourse in a good manner.